Mercury Free Dentistry

 - Our office utilizes a centralized mercury separating unit that collects 99% of mercury before it is passed into waste water.

-Our staff is well-experienced in these procedures and will take extra care to protect you from any potential mercury contamination.
+Our staff is well-experienced in these procedures and will take extra care to protect you from any potential mercury contamination, as well as provide you with a holistic replacement option.
 After the old fillings have been safely removed, we will replace them with BPA and BIS-GMA free, non-toxic, non-metallic ceramic resin fillings.
 These fillings also have the advantage of being white, not silver, making them practically invisible to the naked eye.

 Mercury Filling Removal Video